The Ultimate Guide to Business Marketing: From Basics to Advanced Techniques

 Pen.

-What are five examples of marketing?
+What are five examples of content marketing?

 • Blog Posts: Regularly updated blogs that provide valuable insights related to the industry or product.